What to expect from your Be Internet Legends assembly

 What is a Google Be Internet Legends assembly?

-The Google Be Internet Legends assembly teaches Key Stage 2 pupils teaches pupils to be safe and confident explorers of the online world.
-It is completely free and is part of a larger programme, featuring a free PSHE Association-accredited scheme of work and free online game.
-The assemblies are delivered by Parent Zone, with training teams around the UK delivering assemblies into UK primary schools.
-Assemblies can be requested by emailing firstname.lastname@example.org or via the Be Internet Legends order form here.
+The Google Be Internet Legends assembly teaches Key Stage 2 pupils the skills they need to be safe and confident explorers of the online world.
+It is completely free and is part of a larger programme, featuring a free PSHE Association-accredited curriculum pack, family resources and free online game.
+The assemblies are delivered by Parent Zone, with training teams delivering assemblies into primary schools all across the UK.
+Assemblies can be requested by emailing email@example.com or via the Be Internet Legends order form here.

 What areas of learning does the Google Be Internet Legends assembly cover?